gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 Moreover, a successful salesperson is not necessarily a successful nor well-informed forecaster.
 A large proportion of salespeople will have no or limited formal training in forecaster.
+#### Executive opinion
+In contrasts to the sales force composite, this approach involves staff at the top of the managerial strucuture generating aggregate forecasts.
+Having executives from different functional areas of the company promotes great skill and knowledge diversity in the group.